-- Also, majority of the human population are predominantly right handed, they use their right hand for almost everything, write, eat…so wearing the wedding ring on a finger on this hand does not only imply the quick wear of this precious metal, but also will impede a lot of activities, as you will have to take it off so many times to smoothly do what you want to do.
+- Also, a majority of the human population are predominantly right-handed, they use their right hand for almost everything, write, eat…so wearing the wedding ring on a finger on this hand does not only imply the quick wear of this precious metal but also will impede a lot of activities, as you will have to take it off so many times to smoothly do what you want to do.
 Why not seek an alternative instead of putting yourself through that stress?
 Hence, the left hand.
 Also, the ring finger is one of the least used fingers after the pinkie.

 I’m sure there are many other reasons.
 But with the few presented in the post, do you think this tradition be bent?
 Subjected to individual preference, understanding and interpretation.

-Share as a comment.
+Share a comment.
 Will you rather wear your wedding band on another finger?

 * * *